The Road to Inner Peace: How Motorcycle Maintenance Can Help You Find Zen

 You don’t want to even imagine how many things can go wrong if your machine isn’t maintained properly and kept in tip-top shape.

-Just like you wouldn’t hit the road wearing the wrong gear, you shouldn’t ever hop on a motorcycle that wasn’t thoroughly checked-out and maintained.
+Just like you wouldn’t hit the road wearing the wrong gear, you shouldn’t ever hop on a motorcycle that wasn’t thoroughly checked out and maintained.
 It’s just safer.
 Period.
 Plus, you’ll be able to ride full out and take advantage of all your bike’s capabilities, without fearing whether everything will work properly.

 And the best news of all – you don’t have to be a Zen master to keep your bike running like a champ.
 In fact, managing some critical maintenance tasks yourself is easier (and more rewarding) than you may have ever imagined.

-RTFM – Yeah It’s Old, But It’s Still Great Advice
+RTFM – Yeah, It’s Old, But It’s Still Great Advice

 If you’ve never seen these 4 letters – RTFM – they call out some simple advice too many fail to embrace.

-Because the VERY first thing you should take if you plan on maintaining your motorcycle is to Read The Freaking Manual – in fact, study that owner’s manual CAREFULLY.
+Because the VERY first thing you should do if you plan on maintaining your motorcycle is to Read The Freaking Manual – in fact, study that owner’s manual CAREFULLY.
 It’ll tell you a bunch of important stuff, like where the plugs and filters are and how to access them.
 Also, which fluids your motorcycle needs, along with the proper amounts needed.

 It’s well worth your time, so do it.
 Then, after you’ve gone through it and understand your machine in detail, you’ll be good-to-go to perform some critical basic maintenance tasks on your own, such as: